MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

   <img src="images/Top10 Influential.png" alt="drawing" width="600">
 </p>

-As it can be seen in the plot, almost all of the laureates shown in the plot, have won the award in one of the scientific categories.
+As it can be seen in the plot, almost all of the laureates shown in the plot have won the award in one of the scientific categories.
 "United Nations" is also on the top ten list which is most likely because many laureates in the peace category are somehow related to this organization due to their activities, thus the number of connections of this node is relatively high.
 Additionally, an organization such as United Nations could potentially have links to laureates in other categories as well.

 #### Connectivity Through Time
 The goal of this part is to discuss the connectivity of the network for each year.
 The following plots are provided in this regard.

 The first plot below represents the average degree for each year.
-Based on the plot, it's clear that four periods of time have the highest average degrees.
-In the first period, the prize was only awarded in two categories, Physics and Chemistry, which clarifies the noticeable high average degree in the year 1918.
-Additionally, The laureates in these categories were "Max Planck" and "Fritz Haber" who are both located in our network with a great amount of connectivity.
-The other three periods were 1962, 1954, and 1944.
-In each of these years, there was a laureate who is also listed among our top 10 most influential laureates with the highest degree, people like "Otto Hahn", "Linus Pauling" and "Max Born".
-Therefore, the average degree in the mentioned years is almost higher than the other years.
+Based on the plot, it's clear that four years have the highest average degrees.
+In 1918, the Nobel Prize was only awarded to two laureates "Max Planck" and "Fritz Haber" in Physics and Chemistry, who both have a big amount of links, which clarifies the noticeable high average degree in the year 1918.The other three years were 1962, 1954, and 1944.
+In each of these years, there was a laureate who is also listed among our top 10 most connected laureates, people like "Otto Hahn", "Linus Pauling" and "Max Born".
+Therefore, the average degree in the mentioned years is higher than the other years.

 <p align="center">
   <img src="images/Average Connectivity Through Time.png" alt="drawing" width="600">
 </p>

-Using the second plot, we attempted to represent the maximum degree over time.
+Taking the average degree might hide the presence of high-degree laureates which are surrounded by many other low-degree laureates awarded the same year.
+That is why, using the second plot, we attempted to represent the maximum degree over time.
 There is a noticeable difference in the maximum degree for each year before 1965 compared to the years after 1965.
 The reason behind this might be that as we move forward in time, references (links) to laureates who won the award in the past increase.
-This may be caused by the citations or references made by recent laureate's to previous laureates work. consequently, the average degree in the years before 1965 is higher than in recent years.
+This may be caused by the citations or references made by recent laureate's to previous laureates work.
+Another reason might be that the years between 1918 and 1965 were a period rich in groundbreaking contributions to science, as suggested by the names of the top 10 laureates.

 <p align="center">
   <img src="images/Max Connectivity Through Time.png" alt="drawing" width="600">
 </p>

 #### Connectivity for Each Category
-We can also examine connectivity from another aspect by investigating the maximum degree of connection among the winners of each category.
+We can also examine connectivity from another aspect by investigating the maximum degree of connections among the winners of each category.
 According to the following plot, the Physics category is the one with the highest connectivity.
 Why is this so?
 This can be explained by the fact that laureates in the Physics category tend to have more collaboration in their research fields and other scientific areas, also it may be possible that they have shared the prize with one or two other laureates.
-As well as that, It is possible to consider references and citations in this regard.
+As well as that, it is possible to consider references and citations in this regard.
 On the other hand, the lowest maximum degree belongs to the literature category.
 Perhaps this is because literature laureates may not collaborate as much as other categories.
 Moreover, there is no significant relation between laureates in literature and laureates in other categories.

 <p align="center">
   <img src="images/Max Connectivity Each Category.png" alt="drawing" width="600">